centricconsulting/Fabric-in-a-day/manufacturing-workshop.md

    ![alt text](Manufacturing_Assets/Explore%20Data.png)

-8. We will use the queryset to create our downsteam tables and functions for the other layers of our medallion architecture
+8. We will use the queryset to create our downstream tables and functions for the other layers of our medallion architecture

    ![alt text](Manufacturing_Assets/Empty%20Queryset.png)